 - Reassurance: If early disclosure is necessary, emphasize the potential sale’s positive aspects (e.g., growth opportunities and investment in the business).

-- Incentives: To ensure the continued commitment of key employees during the sale process, consider offering retention bonuses or other incentives.
+- Incentives: To ensure key employees’ continued commitment during the sale process, consider offering retention bonuses or other incentives to reinforce their loyalty and show your appreciation for their contributions.

 - Confidentiality Agreements: Even with trusted employees, have them sign specific confidentiality agreements related to the sale.

-- Control the Narrative: Prepare a clear and consistent message for employees, focusing on stability and minimizing uncertainty.
+- Control the Narrative: Develop a clear and consistent message for employees that emphasizes stability and minimizes uncertainty.

 Q3: Is an NDA enough to protect my anonymity?